 Each year, when Pantone announces the color of the year, individuals scramble to incorporate the color into their daily lives.
 We see the color pop up more and more in several aspects such as fashion, makeup, interior design, marketing, social media, packaging, and all kinds of product design.

 Incorporating Pantone’s Color Of The Year

 Because Pantone’s color of the year is seen as trendy and fashion forward, individuals can’t wait to bring the color into their home.
 However, as we’ve seen with many of Pantone’s colors, they are often bright and must be incorporated carefully.
 Individuals typically like to use the color as an accent color in their home— something that “pops.”
 In other words, it may not be typical to find “living coral” painted all over the walls of a home.
-We also probably wouldn’t see a giant couch in this shade, nor would we see coral shutters, blinds, or shades covering glass windows.
+We also probably wouldn’t see a giant couch in this shade, nor would we see coral window blinds, shutters, or shades covering glass windows.
 However, we might see kitchen accessories in living coral, or perhaps pictures frames, vases, couch pillows, or other small decorations.
 In order to incorporate this brilliant color, it’s essential that the rest of the house is a shade that compliments living coral as opposed to clashes with it.

 Window Coverings—An Essential Component

 One of the most important things in any home is the dressing on the windows.
 Window coverings are important not only for aesthetic appeal but also for the functionality of your home.
 The coverings on your windows really set the tone and determine the feel of the space.
 You first have to consider the color of your window coverings.
-Deciding on the color of the shutters, blinds, or shades is a huge first step because you want to make sure it matches the rest of the room.
+Deciding on the color of the window blinds, shutters, or shades is a huge first step because you want to make sure it matches the rest of the room.

 Colors to pair with Living Coral